davidalter213/C_programming/README.md

 a different unit.
 User is able to choose their conversion units.

 Conversions supported:
-kilometers and miles
+kilometers and miles,
-litres and gallons
+litres and gallons,
-hectares and acres
+hectares and acres,
 kilograms and pounds

 3. arrayOperations.c is a simple program that asks the user for an integer array of arbitrary length, and then perfroms some